There are many types of Aloe plants in the world. This article shares some popular Aloe types with pictures for easy identification.

-Aloe Deltoideodonta is a type of aloe found in south-central Madagascar.
-It has a distinct star-like shape and grows up to 12″ inches tall, with each leaf measuring up to 8″ inches.
-It requires little water to survive and thrives in direct or shaded sunlight.
+Aloe Deltoideodonta is an Aloe vera plant type found in south-central Madagascar.
+It has a distinct star-like shape, growing up to 12″ inches tall, with each leaf measuring up to 8″ inches.

 Aloe Humilis – Spider Aloe

-White spots and spiked bumps cover its thick pointed curved leaves, making it resemble a cactus.
+White spots and spiked bumps cover its thick, pointed, curved leaves, resembling a cactus.

 When landscaping, keep Humuilis out of standing water.
 Amend its soil with sand and compost to preserve consistent drainage.
 As it blooms, remove the withered leaves or stems.